knusbaum/robby/README.md

 }
 ```

 That's it.
 Robby will find that `urlprefix-`, and route any incoming web requests with header `Host: example.com` to wherever Nomad hosts that service.
+If your service is running multiple instances, Robby will pick one at random.
 Robby keeps up to date with Nomad, and will correctly route as your service moves around the cluster.

 Wildcards also work.
 You can set your `urlprefix-` to, e.g. `"urlprefix-*example.com"` to route `example.com` and any subdomains to that service.